mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 #### Steps for 3a

-- The user opens a table containing columns with a foreign key constraint applied.
+- The user opens a table containing at least one column with a foreign key constraint applied.
 - The user is able to identify the columns in two ways:
-  - The user looks at the column header and sees the foreign key indicator.
-This indicator shows a key icon and the referenced table and column next to it.
+  - The user looks at the column header and sees a foreign key indicator.
+The indicator shows a key icon and the referenced table and column names.
-    - The user can click the indicator to display the foreign key settings for the specific column.
-    - The indicator can be hovered over to display a tooltip with information about the foreign key constraints.
-  - The user looks at the column fields and sees that values are added with different styling, a tag-like element with a colored background.
+  - The cell content is styled as a tag-like element with a colored background.
+The cell also contains a toggle to open the `record selector` dropdown.

 ### Scenario 3b: The foreign key constraint is set to multiple columns